Farhan Ally Agha

-Acting career
+Career

+Bodybuilding

+Before becoming a fashion model and later an actor Farhan was a professional bodybuilder, eventually winning the title of Mr. Karachi in the late 1980s.

+Actor

 Farhan started his modeling career in the early 1990s.
 Afterwards in 1995 he joined TV industry and started work in drama serials.
 In no time he became the top actor in that era.
 He is currently working on different channels in many drama serials.